 Suburban provides drinking water to the area of Covina called Covina Knolls.
 Suburban serves approximately 2,000 people.
-In 2020, Suburban purchased all of its Covina Knolls drinking water from CIC.
+In 2022, Suburban purchased all of its Covina Knolls drinking water from CIC and Walnut Valley Water District.
 CIC filters and disinfects local surface water from the San Gabriel Mountains and imported water from the California State Water Project.
-If needed, Suburban can purchase treated water from the Walnut Valley Water District.
+If needed, Suburban also purchased treated water from the Walnut Valley Water District.